-Barcode digits are unique product identifiers that allow manufacturers and retailers to quickly communicate product information between each other and internal departments.
-We use only the highest quality label materials, inks and finishes to ensure you get the best barcode labels possible so they can always be scanned.
+Barcode labels are unique product identifiers that allow manufacturers and retailers to quickly communicate product information between each other and internal departments.